saipavansiripuram/JavaScript-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-7. ### Q: What are promises , explain with example , how they are different from async and await ?
+7. ### What are promises , explain with example , how they are different from async and await ?

 Promises are a mechanism in JavaScript for handling asynchronous operations.
 They represent a value that may be available now, or in the future, or never.
 Promises have three states: pending (initial state), fulfilled (operation completed successfully), and rejected (operation failed).